 How Liability for Alcohol-Related Slips, Trips, and Falls Work

-Alcohol is an extremely powerful substance as it can effect judgment, coordination, and sight.
-Bars and restaurants knows this, but they have all had patrons who were so drunk that they couldn’t stand up straight.
-They know that when people are too inebriated it effects their motor skills to the point where they cannot walk properly, they can fall down, slip into the street and get run over, or slip and hit their heads.
+Alcohol is an extremely powerful substance that can effect judgment, coordination, and sight.
+Bars and restaurants know this, but they have all had patrons who were so drunk that they couldn't stand up straight.
+They know that when people are too inebriated, their motor skills become compromised to the point that they cannot walk properly, and may fall down, slip into the street where they could easily be run over, or slip and hit their heads.

-Unfortunately, despite this knowledge, bars and restaurants have a financial interest in selling more alcohol to someone who is already intoxicated because they are in the business of making money.
+Unfortunately, despite this knowledge, bars and restaurants have a financial interest in selling more alcohol to someone who is already intoxicated, because their primary objective is often making money, regardless of the potential consequences.
 In this article, dram shop attorney Michael Grossman discusses how negligent bars, who over-serve patrons, can be held liable for slip and fall accidents.

 Questions answered on this page:

 - Are bars or restaurants liable for alcohol-related slip and fall accidents?

 - When can you sue a bar or restaurant for over-service of alcohol that led to a fall?

 - How can a lawyer help me after an alcohol-related slip and fall?

 Selling alcohol to someone who is already intoxicated opens bars and restaurants up to dram shop liability.
 The Dram Shop Act allows victims of alcohol and their families to recover financially from their losses when they or their loved ones hurt themselves after being over-served.
 Plaintiffs can receive compensation for things such as:

 - Medical bills that resulted from the accident